Need breast cancer support? Fill out an application today or read about other health education breast cancer topics.

 - Do not continue eating excess processed foods and foods with GMO’s, BHT’s, and other carcinogens.

-- Do start your monthly breast self exams.
+- Do start your monthly breast self-exams.
 Talk to your doctor about any abnormalities.
+Men and women.

 - Do not wait to let oxygen flow through your body.
 Deep breathing exercises help as well as picking up a good workout plan.
 Reach for 30 minutes of activity a day.

 - Do breastfeed!
-Your baby needs the nutrients to continue on a healthy life.
+Your baby needs the nutrients to continue on a healthy life, which also reduces your risk for breast cancer.

 - Do not drink bottled water after it heats up.
 BPA is released into your water with heat.
-BPA exhibits hormone – like properties that raise concern about its suitability in consumer products and food containers.
+BPA exhibits hormone-like properties that raise a concern about its suitability in consumer products and food containers.
 Canada is the first country to declare BPA as a toxic substance.
 (Bisphenol A)

 - If you choose to work with chemotherapy and radiology treatments, ask your doctor questions.
 Do not be afraid to ask for a second opinion and understand everything presented to you.
 ASK!